Ramsay MacDonald(1866–1937)

 James Ramsay MacDonald

-The Lossiemouth maid's illegitimate son who built the Labour Party from a London clerk's desk and led Britain's first Labour government, then lost his party in the 1931 crisis.
+The Lossiemouth fisher-town boy who built the Labour Party from nothing and became Britain's first Labour Prime Minister.

-James Ramsay MacDonald was born at Gregory Place in Lossiemouth on the Moray Firth on 12 October 1866, the illegitimate son of Anne Ramsay, a housemaid, and John MacDonald, a ploughman from Easter Ross.
-He was raised in a one-room cottage in the fishing town by his mother, his grandmother and an aunt, on the herring season and the parish school.
-He was schooled at the Free Church school in Lossiemouth until thirteen, did three years as a pupil-teacher at the same school, and at eighteen left for Bristol to clerk for a Unitarian minister with radical politics.
-By twenty he was in London, working his way into the socialist circles of the 1880s.
+James Ramsay MacDonald was born at Gregory Place in Lossiemouth on the Moray Firth on 12 October 1866 and raised in a one-room cottage in the fishing town by his mother, his grandmother and an aunt.
+He was schooled at the Free Church school until thirteen, worked three years as a pupil-teacher there, and at eighteen left for Bristol and then London, working his way into the socialist movement of the 1880s.
+His rise from that cottage to the office of Prime Minister is one of the great ascents in British public life.

-He served on as Lord President of the Council into 1937 and died of heart failure on the SS Reina del Pacifico on 9 November 1937, on a sea voyage to South America that his doctors had recommended for his health.
-He was buried beside Margaret at Spynie cemetery outside Lossiemouth, looking out over the firth where he had grown up.
-The MacDonald name carries his memory in two distinct ways.
-Inside the British Labour movement he is the cautionary figure, the leader who chose coalition over party at the moment of crisis.
-In the wider history of British democracy he is the boy from a Moray fishing town who broke into a system that had locked working men out of government for two centuries, and who proved that a workers' party could form a government of the United Kingdom.
-Both verdicts are true.
+He died in 1937 on a recuperative sea voyage and was buried beside Margaret at Spynie, outside Lossiemouth, looking out over the firth where he had grown up.
+The MacDonald name carries his memory as the boy from a Moray fishing town who broke into a system that had locked working men out of government for two centuries, and who proved that a workers' party could form a government of the United Kingdom.
+Every Labour government since has stood on the parliamentary foundation he built.

 Achievements